5 Tips To Climb Your European Family Tree

-Europeana is a Europe-wide archive with lots of resources, particularly its World War I collection and its newspaper archives.
+Europeana is a Europe-wide archive with many resources, particularly its World War I collection and its newspaper archives.
 You’ll find newspapers from all over Europe.

-If you have research to do in the Baden-Württemberg area in Germany, you can find n incredible church in that archive.
-Once you which town and parish your ancestors are from, go right to those church books and pull the pages.
+If you have research in the Baden-Württemberg area in Germany, you can find an incredible church in that archive.
+Once you know which town and parish your ancestors are from, go right to those church books and pull the pages.
 You’ll look for names in the baptism and marriage records for each of those individuals.